The University of Washington Supports Undocumented Students

 Deferred action is a discretionary determination to defer a removal action of an individual as an act of prosecutorial discretion.
 Further, deferred action under DACA does not confer legal status upon an individual and may be terminated at any time, with or without a Notice of Intent to Terminate, at DHS’s discretion.
 DACA requests will be adjudicated under the guidelines set forth in the June 15, 2012 DACA memo (PDF).

 Emergency Funds Available

 Funds are available immediately to support all UW Bothell students’ needs as they persist in their academic program.
 This includes medical, legal, transportation and other expenses, and can include but not limited to DACA renewal fees and postage expenses.
-Please email Diana Betancourt Macias, the Undocumented focused Program Manager, and request assistance for DACA renewal.
+Please email Diana Betancourt Macias, the undocumented-focused Program Manager, to request assistance for DACA renewal.

 Emergency funds will be distributed through Financial Aid, students will also need to fill out an additional educational expense form.
 This does not affect financial aid awards in any way.
 Students will receive funds through a check or direct deposit once the form has been processed through Financial Aid.

 Updates from UW Leadership

 Here are the latest updates regarding undocumented students from University of Washington leadership:

 Resources for Undocumented Students